 Day 24: Sept 6: Zamosc to Lancut

 Highlights: Small farm townsWe ride across the remaining part of the North European Plain today and finish in Polish Galicia, near the foothills of the Carpathian Mountains.
 Lancut is famous for its 17th century Italianate castle which metamorphosed over the centuries.
 It survives now with a neo-baroque façade.
-Estimated Distance: 130 km (81 miles)
+Distance: 156 km (97 miles)

-Highlights: Foothills of the CapathiansOur ride today takes us through the foothills of the Carpathians to the town of Dukla, also the name of the pass we will go over tomorrow into Slovakia.
-Estimated Distance: 90 km (56 miles)
+Highlights: Foothills of the CapathiansOur ride today takes us through the foothills of the Carpathians to the town of Iwonicz Zdroj, one of the oldest Polish health resort and spa towns.
+Distance: 104 km (64 miles)

-Day 26: Sept 8: Dukla, Poland to Humenne, Slovakia
+Day 26: Sept 8: Iwonicz Zdroj, Poland to Humenne, Slovakia

 Day 27: Sept 9: Humenne to Sarospatak